-Diversity Visa 2020 Applicants: Those holding Diversity Visas (DVs) issued in 2020 that are still valid may seek entry to the United States immediately, despite the visa annotation, “Entry Subject to PP 10014.”
-Individuals whose DV-2020 visas have expired may not be issued replacement visas; however, individuals who received DVs in 2020 as a result of orders in the court case Gomez v.
+Diversity Visa 2020 Applicants: Individuals whose DV-2020 visas have expired may not be issued replacement visas; however, individuals who received DVs in 2020 as a result of orders in the court case Gomez v.
 Trump may travel to the United States on an expired visa as the court ordered the government to treat these visas as though they were issued on the date P.P.
 10014 was rescinded.
 The court did not specify for how long the visas would be considered valid.
 Therefore, applicants wishing to benefit from the order are encouraged to travel as soon as practicable as the order could change.

-The Secretary of State has granted a national interest exception for Diversity Visa (DV) applicants for the 2020 fiscal year (DV-2020) who hold a valid immigrant visa and are subject to the geographic COVID-19 Presidential Proclamations.
-In addition, DV applicants for DV-2020 who were not issued visas before September 30, 2020 for any reason, including P.P.
-10014, will not be interviewed, scheduled, or reconsidered for visas, as those applicants were only eligible for issuance of a visa through the end of the 2020 fiscal year, which ended on September 30, 2020.
+DV applicants for DV-2020 who were not issued visas before September 30, 2020, will not be interviewed, scheduled, or reconsidered for visas, as those applicants were only eligible for issuance of a visa through the end of the 2020 fiscal year, which ended on September 30, 2020.

 Diversity Visa 2021 Applicants: DV applicants for the 2021 fiscal year (DV-2021) should wait to be notified of the scheduling of an interview by the Kentucky Consular Center (KCC).